DefinitionThis section has been translated automatically.

-- Type I (white papule or plaque type): Mostly streaky, punctate, annular, reticulated, also flat whitish papules or plaques, which may confluence to large opal plaques especially retroangularly and in the area of the entire dental cusp (Köbner phenomenon).
-Rarer is a small-papular mucosal type (see Fig.).
+- Type I (white papule or plaque type): Mostly streaky, punctate, annular, reticular, also planar whitish papules or plaques, which may confluence into large opal plaques especially retroangularly and in the area of the entire dental cusp (Köbner phenomenon).
+A small-papular mucosal type is less common (see Fig.).
 Underlying erythema (of lichen planus inflammation) is not always found visibly (covering phenomenon of overlying orthokeratotic mucosal keratinization).
 The changes are usually not painful.
-The red of the lips can be affected as well but also isolated.
+The red of the lips may be involved, but may also be affected in isolation.
 Occasionally, brownish hyperpigmentation develops.
-The tongue may be affected both by extensive opal plaques, which are only better recognizable on lateral view.
+The tongue may be affected by both areal opal plaques, which are better seen only with lateral vision.
 In parallel, coarsening of the surface relief may be observed (reflecting diffuse lichenoid inflammation).
 Some patients (about 1%) report taste disturbances.

-- Type II (red or erosive type): the second most common manifestation of lichen planus mucosae (see below: lichen planus erosivus mucosae).
-The symptoms are painful erythema, erosions or ulcers over a large area (especially after ingestion of acidic food or drink).
+- Type II (red or erosive type ): second most common manifestation form of lichen planus mucosae (see below lichen planus erosivus mucosae).
+Painful erythema, erosions or ulcers appear on the surface (especially after ingestion of acidic food or drinks).
 The leading clinical symptom in the erosive type is "pain", which occurs promptly, especially with acidic food or drink.
-With 0.5-2.0%, erosive lichen planus has a clear risk of malignant transformation.
+Erosive lichen planus has a significant risk of malignant transformation (0.5-2.0%).